meleongg/melvinteo.com/posts/math-100.md

 ### Key Concepts:

-**Limits**: The relationship between limits and derivatives.
+**Limits:** The relationship between limits and derivatives.
 Limit laws.

-**Derivatives**: The relationship between tangent lines and derivatives.
+**Derivatives:** The relationship between tangent lines and derivatives.
 Product, Quotient, and Chain Rules.

-**Applications of Derivatives**: A variety of real-world word problems that require the use of derivatives, such as Optimization, Growth & Decay, etc.
+**Applications of Derivatives:** A variety of real-world word problems that require the use of derivatives, such as Optimization, Growth & Decay, etc.

-**Taylor Polynomials**: Approximating a function using the derivatives of a bunch of other polynomials.
+**Taylor Polynomials:** Approximating a function using the derivatives of a bunch of other polynomials.

 ### Final Thoughts: